 - Remember to look out for the previously mentioned recycling symbol for a stamp of approval before buying.

 - Bring your broken electrical goods back to life by repairing them but buy smart in the first place to guarantee longer lifespan.
+Can you upcycle your laptop or refurbish your smartphone?

 Practical Tips # 2